Carl Sitton

+He attended Clemson College, where he played baseball and football for coach John Heisman.
+On the baseball team, Sitton was a pitcher, going 6–0 as a senior captain.
+On the football team, he was an end notable for end runs.
+He later coached baseball for Clemson.

+In his second season in the minor leagues, Sitton led two teams to a regional pennant.
+In 1908, he pitched for the Jacksonville Jays, and won the South Atlantic League (SALLY), and then for the Nashville Vols, and won the Southern Association.

+He was then the first Clemson athlete to play major-league baseball in 1909 with the Cleveland Naps before returning to the minors.
+He used the now-illegal spitball.

-Early years
+Early life

 Sitton was born to Henry Philip and Amy Wilkinson Sitton in Pendleton, South Carolina on September 22, 1881, the second of five children.
 He was named after a renowned Charleston Presbyterian minister.
 Known on the sports pages as Carl or C. V., his family called him Vedder.
 Sitton's grandfather, John B. Sitton, built the first brick building in the town square of the Old Pendleton district; his father and an uncle, Augustus, fought for the Confederacy in the American Civil War.
 Augustus was later prominent in the Red Shirt movement.

-Clemson College
+Clemson

-Sitton enrolled Clemson College in 1901, attending through 1903 but never graduating.
+Sitton enrolled in Clemson College in 1901, attending through 1903 but never graduating.
 He played football and baseball for coach John Heisman's Clemson Tigers.